If your skin breaks out in bumps or patches you may have a rash. These patches can look red on white skin and grey on black or brown skin.

 If you have a rash but feel well, it is probably an allergic reaction to something.
 The most common type of allergic reaction is urticaria (hives).

-Urgent advice: Go to your GP or your nearest Emergency Department (ED) if you have:
+Urgent advice: Go to your GP or nearest emergency department if you have a rash and:

 - a severe headache